 with respect to a given kinematic variable $X$.

-Therefore, $r_c$ acts as a measure of the probability of producing jets with a given LCP charge configuration, with values ranging between $1 \le r_c \le -1$: positive $r_c$ means a greater probability of jets having both positive or both negative LCP (same sign), while negative $r_c$ signals that jets tend to have both a positive and a negative leading charges (opposite sign).
+Therefore, $r_c$ acts as a measure of the probability of producing jets with a given LCP charge configuration, with values ranging between $-1 \le r_c \le 1$: positive $r_c$ means a greater probability of jets having both positive or both negative LCP (same sign), while negative $r_c$ signals that jets tend to have both a positive and a negative leading charges (opposite sign).
 This was recently shown as a direct test of the string breaking phenomenon.

 Since the definition of the $r_c$ is meant to be sensitive to hadronization via the two hardest hadrons, we can study it as a function of the formation time defined in Eq. \eqref{eq:tau}.
-The charge ratio dependence of the LCP formation time for jets with leading pions, kaons and protons is shown in Fig. \ref{fig:rc} ~\cite{Chien:2021yol}, in the black, red and blue markers, respectively, sampled from jets with at least two identified charged particles.
-The analysis of \textit{Pythia}(\textit{Herwig}) jets, corresponding to the charge ratios in full(open) circle markers, reveals that 55\%(57\%) have a leading pair of charged pions, 5\%(3\%) have leading kaons and 4\%(6\%) have leading protons, with the remaining jets having mixed-flavour LCP.
+The charge ratio dependence on the LCP formation time for jets with leading pions, kaons and protons is shown in Fig. \ref{fig:rc} ~\cite{Chien:2021yol}, in the black, red and blue markers, respectively, sampled from jets with at least two identified charged particles.
+The analysis of \textit{Pythia}(\textit{Herwig}) jets, corresponding to the charge ratios in full(open) circle markers, reveals that 61\%(66\%) have a leading pair of charged pions, 5\%(3\%) have leading kaons and 5\%(6\%) have leading protons, with the remaining jets having mixed-flavour LCP.